pkpatel001/UniversalPromptStudio/Docs/023_SECURITY.md

 ## Bounded desktop-to-Python IPC

-A-003 exposes twelve Tauri commands: readiness, project list/create/delete, project-scoped prompt list/create/get/update/delete/search, saved-prompt composition, and confirmed offline execution.
+A-004 exposes sixteen Tauri commands: readiness, project list/create/delete, project-scoped prompt list/create/get/update/delete/search, saved-prompt composition, two execution commands, provider catalog/settings save, and credential clear.
 Each accepts only bounded command-specific values.
-The webview cannot select an executable, database path, environment value, Python module, function, sidecar command, arbitrary payload, SQL, search index, or filesystem destination.
+The webview cannot select an executable, database path, environment value, Python module, function, sidecar command, arbitrary payload, SQL, search index, filesystem destination, provider implementation, header, or credential reference.

 Both development and release hosts launch only the target-triple sidecar declared by Tauri `externalBin`.
 The webview retains only `core:default`; no shell-plugin or filesystem permission is exposed.
 Rust clears the child environment, restores only the three variables required by the Windows frozen runtime, and adds the trusted `UPS_APP_DATA_DIR` value resolved through Tauri.
-Python appends only the fixed `prompt-library.sqlite3` filename.
+Python appends only fixed application-owned database, settings, and credential locations.

-The JSON-lines protocol rejects unknown or duplicate fields, malformed UTF-8 or JSON, unsupported versions, non-finite values, malformed identifiers, unknown payload fields, messages over 16 KiB, uncorrelated responses, and responses outside the three-second timeout.
-Rust revalidates entity shapes, UUIDs, timestamps, categories, tags, block types/order/content, text and collection bounds, confirmations, deletion results, project ownership, composition counts, fixed provider identity/version, execution correlation, and output bounds.
-The frontend's camelCase block input is explicitly converted to the sidecar's snake_case wire field.
+The JSON-lines protocol rejects unknown or duplicate fields, malformed UTF-8 or JSON, unsupported versions, non-finite values, malformed identifiers, unknown payload fields, messages over 16 KiB, uncorrelated responses, and responses outside the command timeout.
+Local commands retain three seconds; the single configured HTTPS execution permits 35 seconds around a 30-second network timeout.
+Rust revalidates entity shapes, UUIDs, timestamps, categories, tags, block types/order/content, text and collection bounds, confirmations, deletion results, project ownership, composition counts, the exact two-provider catalog, provider identity/version, endpoint, credential reference/state, model/options, execution correlation, and output bounds.
+The frontend validates the same public shapes independently.
 Transport failure or malformed output discards the child so a later action may start a fresh process.

 SQLite schema version 1 is application-owned through `PRAGMA user_version`.
-A-003 retains schema 1 because categories, tags, ordered blocks, and update timestamps were already owned by schema 1.
+A-004 retains schema 1.
+Non-secret provider settings instead use one bounded, exact-shape schema-1 JSON document atomically replaced below application data.
 Prompt access always includes the owning project.
 Prompt deletion removes only that owned record.
 Project deletion removes dependent prompts in one repository transaction and both deletion commands require exact `confirm: true` payloads.

 Local search case-folds one bounded query and performs a deterministic substring scan across title, category, tags, and block content within the selected project.
 It exposes no arbitrary filter, sort, SQL, path, background index, cross-project scope, or network operation.

-Startup checks database integrity, required schema shape, and foreign-key

 Composition reloads the project-owned prompt and delegates only enabled saved blocks to the existing deterministic `PromptBuilder`.
 The webview cannot submit arbitrary execution text.
-Execution requires the exact host-authored `ups.offline-echo` identity and `confirm: true`; Rust and Python reject other providers, options, models, endpoints, or credential fields independently.
+Offline execution remains fixed to `ups.offline-echo`.
+Configured execution is fixed to `ups.openai-responses`.
-Execution recomposes durable state rather than trusting an earlier preview.
+Both require `confirm: true` and recompose durable state rather than trusting an earlier preview.

+The OpenAI application schema permits only the exact Responses endpoint, one bounded model identifier, temperature from 0 through 2, and maximum output tokens from 1 through 4096.
+There is no arbitrary provider, URL, header, option name, dynamic import, or model discovery.
+The host-created provider performs one HTTPS POST, disables server-side storage in its request, and performs no automatic retry, streaming, or background execution.

+The fixed credential reference resolves only inside Python.
+API-key ingress is accepted by the explicit settings-save command and the raw value is never returned.
+On Windows it is encrypted with current-user DPAPI and written as an application-owned bounded blob.
+It is excluded from SQLite, settings JSON, localStorage, logs, errors, catalog/status responses, and execution results.
+Settings-save rollback restores the previous credential if the non-secret write fails.
+Clearing the blob requires a separate exact confirmation.
+DPAPI does not protect against malicious code already running as the same Windows user.

 Composition, output, and minimal provider version/correlation/usage metadata are bounded and ephemeral.
 They are not written to SQLite or an execution-history store.
-Provider failures become the fixed `execution.failed` presentation error, and provider-authored detail does not cross Rust. relationships.
+Failures become fixed presentation-safe error codes, including `provider.unavailable` for configured execution; provider-authored or transport detail does not cross Rust.

+Startup checks database integrity, required schema shape, and foreign-key relationships.
 Foreign keys are enabled on every connection.
 Future, corrupt, unmanaged, incomplete, relationship-invalid, or unavailable databases fail with bounded errors and are never deleted, replaced, renamed, truncated, downgraded, or automatically repaired.

-The router exposes no arbitrary provider request, workflow execution, credential access, external endpoint, network operation, arbitrary file access, or subprocess launch.
+The router exposes no workflow execution, arbitrary provider request, endpoint, network operation, file access, or subprocess launch.
 Python error detail never crosses Rust; unknown failures collapse to a fixed unavailable response.
-Source, frozen, restart, and installed-layout tests verify management, composition, and offline echo execution while durable records remain under per-user app data rather than the installation.
+Source, frozen, restart, and installed-layout tests verify management, composition, provider settings, DPAPI ciphertext and redaction, credential clearing, and offline execution while durable state remains under per-user app data rather than the installation.

 The Python process remains trusted code with normal process authority.
 IPC validation reduces the webview's authority but is not a sandbox or process